Middle School Curriculum

 Grade 8

 In this course, eighth grade students develop their ability to learn from great thinkers and to articulate their ideas in writing and speech.
 Each semester includes one book that will challenge the most astute readers and two essays based on the reading.
+Some exercises test out an author’s techniques; others mine the text for personal connections and universal understandings.
 Compositions practice the foundations of powerful communication: organization, detail selection, strong vocabulary, proper grammar, and revision, a staple in every writer’s life.

 Topics covered: